Dodd Frank Stress Testing Guidance

 — Jody Lurie, CFA (@JodyLurie) June 19, 2017

 The requirements of CCAR and DFAST present numerous challenges for banks, who must effectively calculate potential loss events linked to a wide range of potential economic variables.
 Often this statistical analysis is performed on models constructed, at least partially, using spreadsheets – still the go-to tool due to their familiarity, low cost, and flexibility.
 However, these spreadsheet models can get unwieldy very quickly, meaning a loss of transparency, and therefore trust, in the data they provide in the stress testing process.

-Having accurate and up-to-date data is key to delivering CCAR and DFAST results.
+Having accurate and up-to-date data is key to delivering CCAR results.
 Without being able to identify and control all spreadsheets involved in the stress testing process, Institutions at best face a time consuming manual process to ensure accuracy or at worst, a risk of non-compliance.